AhmedEhab-SG/rent-house/README.md

 ### About Project:

-#### A full-stack Airbnb clone application that replicates the core features of Airbnb.
+#### A full-stack application MVP to Rent House that replicates the core features.
 It allows users to list, discover, and book accommodations for short-term rentals.
 It includes features such as user registration, property listings with descriptions and photos, booking and reservation management.

 ### Made with: